David Goffin: 2022: Second Wimbledon quarterfinal, sixth title

 Goffin started his US Open series in August at the Citi Open in Washington, D.C.
 He lost in the first round to American Jack Sock.
 At the National Bank Open in Montreal, he was ousted from the tournament in the first round by Albert Ramos Viñolas.
 Getting past qualifying at the Western & Southern Open, he lost in the first round to fellow qualifier Marcos Giron.
 Goffin played his final tournament before the final Grand Slam of the year at the Winston-Salem Open.
 He lost in the first round to eventual finalist Laslo Djere.
 At the US Open, he lost in the first round as well.

 He qualified at the 2022 Astana Open as a lucky loser after the late withdrawal of Holger Rune.
 In the first round, he defeated top seed and World No. 1 Carlos Alcaraz in straight sets, earning Goffin his third career victory over a reigning World No. 1.

 2023: Wimbledon third round, out of top 100

 He skipped the 2023 Australian Open due to illness but won the Challenger title on home soil in Belgium at the 2023 BW Open as a wildcard dropping one set the whole week.

-He received a wildcard for the 2023 Wimbledon Championships where he reached the third round, returning to the top 100.
+Goffin received a wildcard for the 2023 Wimbledon Championships where he reached the third round, returning to the top 100.

-He finished the 2023 season out of the top 100 for the first time in 10 years at world No. 107.
+The Belgian finished the 2023 season out of the top 100 for the first time in 10 years at world No. 107.